connor-myers/CSSE2310/README.md

 CSSE2310 is a introductory systems programming course at the University of Queensland.
-The course is taught in C.
+This repo has all three of my solutions to the programming assignments.
+I received a high distinction in this course.

 ### Assignment One